-Policy 21/101 Remission of Penalties
+Policy 24/101 Remission of Penalties

-Penalties are added where rates have not been paid by the due date
+Penalties are added where rates have not been paid by the due date a.
+Where the ratepayer meets the payment conditions agreed with Council to resolve rates arrears.

 The objective of this policy is to enable Council to act fairly and reasonably in relation to penalties applied when rates have not been paid by the due date.